Kuhmute streamlines micromobility vehicle charging with cloud technology

 KUHMUTE

-The idea behind Flint, Michigan-based startup Kuhmute (pronounced “commute”) was born when its co-founder and CEO Peter Deppe noticed a major side effect that came with the growing popularity of electric scooters: these last-mile mobility vehicles were cluttering up pavements all over the city.
-Kuhmute provides organisation and operational support for micromobile transportation in the form of a network of charging hubs, where electric scooters, e-bikes, wheelchairs, delivery robots and more can park and recharge.
+The idea behind Flint, Michigan-based startup Kuhmute (pronounced “commute”) was born when its co-founder and CEO Peter Deppe noticed a major side effect that came with the growing popularity of electric scooters: These last-mile mobility vehicles were cluttering up sidewalks all over the city.
+Kuhmute provides organization and operational support for micromobile transportation in the form of a network of charging hubs, where electric scooters, e-bikes, wheelchairs, delivery robots, and more can park and recharge.